richbowen/laravel-developer-task/README.md

 **Examples**

-- Filter for unconfirmed states, where the name has 'Fan' in it:
+- Filter where state is unconfirmed, where the name has 'Fan' in it:
 ```
 /api/subscribers?filter[state]=unconfirmed&filter[name]=Fan
 ```